PostHog/posthog.com/contents/blog/speeding-up-posthog-builds-with-depot.md

 We also maintain several [benchmarks of popular open-source projects](https://depot.dev/#benchmarks), including PostHog, to help us gauge the performance of Depot.
 The benchmarks compare the speed of container builds on GitHub Actions with and without Depot, for each new commit to the upstream project.
 We generally see a 2-3x speedup with Depot.

-PostHog was one of the projects we [selected to benchmark](https://depot.dev/benchmark/posthog), and we observed average build times of only 3 minutes with Depot's remote builders.
+PostHog was one of the projects we [selected to benchmark](https://depot.dev/benchmark/posthog), and we observed average build times of only three minutes with Depot's remote builders.
 At the time, PostHog's own build workflows took around 16 minutes for the same build.

 So, we reached out to Tim at PostHog to show him the benchmark results and suggest that we use Depot for PostHog.
 Tim suggested we open a pull request implementing the switch.